 - Performance/clinic: Each school band will perform and receive a 30-minute clinic from two professional jazz educators following their performance on stage

-- Artist Talk/Q&A: Aubrey Logan will share stories of her career followed by a Q&A session
+- Artist Talk/Q&A: Guest artist Eric Marienthal will give a masterclass, followed by a Q&A session

 - Registration fee: $200

-- Evening Concert: A full performance by our guest Aubrey Logan with the PLU Jazz Ensemble and the PLU Jazz Faculty (7:30pm)
+- Evening Concert: A full performance with the PLU Jazz Ensemble and the PLU Jazz Faculty (7:30pm)